jonmikeli/covid-mobile/README.md

 Once stored, other processes can take in charge mapping or format changing tasks.

 ## Solution
-The approach in mind is to use the already very extense market of cell phones all around the world.
+The approach in mind is to use the very extense market of cell phones all around the world.
+They could behave as IoT devices through a mobile application.
+That application, in turn, will host IoT features and behave as an IoT device.

+### Why not to use a conventional solution?
-However, instead of using a regular data flow approach through APIs, queues or message brokers (for instance, Event Hub, Kafka), using IoT oriented services could beneficial and profitable for many use cases.
+A more "classic" solution would be to develop a mobile application and make it push the data through APIs, queues or message brokers (for instance, Azure Event Hub or Kafka).
+This would work properly as for as concerned the purpose of gathering data.

+However, the solution will miss many interesting and useful IoT features.
+It would be unfortunate to get rid of all that having the possibility to use them.

+TODO: diagram

 The creative aspect of the proposed solution resides on the fact that there is no IoT device.
 That role will be played by an application embedded in a mobile application (phone application).